bermeb/rpgchat-spigot/README.md

 - **Sound Effects**: Customizable sounds for different message types
 - **Multi-Version Support**: Compatible with Minecraft 1.19.2 - 1.21.5

-## Installation

-1. Download the appropriate JAR for your server version from releases
-2. Place in your `plugins/` folder
-3. Restart your server
-4. Configure `plugins/RPGChat/config.yml` as needed

 ## Building

 ### Prerequisites